Rucha1796/ESM_Residuals_FunctionalMapping/README.md

 - `alphafold_structures.zip`
   Includes PDB files used for structural mapping of high-residual mutation sites.

+- .ipynb files from 00 to 04 contains the downstream analysis scripts for functional analysis and identificiation of mutations that are structurally stable but have functional relevance.

 Each folder includes logs, inference scripts, output CSVs, and SLURM scripts to run jobs on an HPC environment.
 All the python scripts for downstram analysis and residual analysis are also deposited in tthis repository.